 Abdalrahman (Mann) Mansy is a recent graduate of Oklahoma State University where he earned B.S. degrees in Mechanical Engineering and Aerospace Engineering.
-Mann was heavily involved on campus during his undergraduate career, from conducting undergraduate research to participating on the college student council.
-Mann was also involved with propulsion technology, working on a hybrid turboelectric propulsion system for his senior capstone project.
-He will be continuing his academic career at Oklahoma State University, pursuing a M.S in Aerospace Engineering with a focus on UAS development.
-In his free time, he enjoys hiking, traveling, cooking, gaming, and playing music.
+Mann was heavily involved in conducting undergraduate research, and participating on the college student council.
+Mann was also involved with propulsion technology, working on a hybrid turboelectric propulsion system.
+He is pursuing a M.S in Aerospace Engineering at Oklahoma State University with a focus on UAS development.

 Minos Park is a graudating senior at University of California at Berkeley.
 With a background in computer science and robotics, Minos is interested in finding novel approaches to solving problems using computation, and validating them with experiments.
 Previously interned as a data engineer, and currently working at Cal’s robotics lab doing UAV related research.